-My name is Phillip Paiement and I am an associate professor in jurisprudence at Tilburg Law School.
+My name is Phillip Paiement and I am the Professor of Law & Governance in the Anthropocene at Tilburg Law School.
 I received my PhD from Tilburg Law School in October 2015.
 Prior to that I completed an LLM in International Human Rights at Criminal Justice at Utrecht University and an MSt in Socio-Legal Research at Oxford University.

 Since September 2022 I am the Principal Investigator in the ERC Starting Grant 2021 funded project 'TransLitigate: The Agency of Transnational Strategic Litigators in Global Environmental Governance'.
 The project combines doctrinal and qualitative socio-legal methods to study the transnational collaborative networks of strategic litigators work on climate change, pollution from the extractive industries, biodiversity conservation, and land conflicts.
 The project is situated within the broader Constitutionalizing in the Anthropocene research community at Tilburg Law School.